Generalization in diffusion models arises from geometry-adaptive harmonic representations: Introduction

 \section{Introduction}

-Deep neural networks (DNNs) have demonstrated ever-more impressive capabilities for learning and sampling from high-dimensional image densities, most recently through the development of diffusion methods.
-These methods operate by training a denoiser, which provides an estimate of the score (the log of the noisy image distribution).
-The score is then used to sample from the corresponding estimated density, using an iterative reverse diffusion procedure \citep{sohlDickstein15,song2019generative,ho2020denoising}.
-However, approximating a continuous density in a high-dimensional space is notoriously difficult: how do these networks achieve this feat, learning from a relatively small training set to generate high-quality samples, in apparent defiance of the curse of dimensionality?
-The answer to this question must lie in the restrictions that the DNN architecture and optimization place on the learned denoising function.
+Deep neural networks (DNNs) have demonstrated ever-more impressive capabilities for sampling from high-dimensional image densities, most recently through the development of diffusion methods.
+These methods operate by training a denoiser, which provides an estimate of the score (the gradient of the log of the noisy image distribution).
+The score is then used to sample from the corresponding estimated density, using an iterative reverse diffusion procedure \citep{sohlDickstein15,song2019generative,ho2020denoising,kadkhodaie2020solving}.
+However, approximating a continuous density in a high-dimensional space is notoriously difficult: do these networks actually achieve this feat, learning from a relatively small training set to generate high-quality samples, in apparent defiance of the curse of dimensionality?
+If so, this must be due to their inductive biases, that is, the restrictions that the architecture and optimization place on the learned denoising function.
 But the approximation class associated with these models is not well understood.
 Here, we take several steps toward elucidating this mystery.